ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 # What would happen if someone used this code to make an AI of you?

 They'd get trolled by the model once they'd have succeeded.
+Imitation is not flattery in that case, and the results they get are what they get.